Miracle Train: Ōedo-sen e Yōkoso: Anime

 The anime television series is produced by Yumeta Company and directed by Kenichi Kasai with scripts from Keiichirou Daichi, Natsuko Takahashi, Yoichi Kato, and Yuka Yamada and character designs by Aki Tsunaki (Tomohisa Kai did the original character designs).
 The opening theme is "Montage" by Kenn, Ryotaro Okiayu, Yuki Kaji, and Masakazu Morita while the ending theme was "Stories" by Shuhei Kita.
 The anime ran from October 4, 2009 until December 27, 2009.

 Miracle Train Episode List

+Reception

+Erin Finnegan at Anime News Network describes the show as a guilty pleasure.